Kondor Path Tours

 1) HOW TO GET THERE

-• Entering Bolivia via the Copacabana-Puno route (called Kasani Paso – Control), you can also do the Desaguadero alternative from La Paz.
+• If you enter Bolivia via the Copacabana-Puno route (Kasani Paso—Control), you can also take the Desaguadero alternative from La Paz.

 • Via Chile, the entrance is by Arica (to Tacna)